GrafeasGroup/tor/CONTRIBUTING.md

 I'm looking for feedback on what I've added so far.
 ```

+Alternatively, when creating a pull request, GitHub allows you to create it as a Draft PR.
+This is
+also a valid way to indicate it is a work-in-progress.
+The drawbacks to this approach are twofold:

+1. Option to create a Draft PR is only presented when opening the PR
+2. Once created as a Draft PR and submitted as ready for consideration, there is no way to go back to that Draft PR state

+For these reasons, both the `[WIP]` option and the Draft PR option are acceptable.
+The title of a
+PR may be modified at any time to revert back to it being a work-in-progress.

 ## Changelog

 We follow the practices defined on [Keep A Changelog](http://keepachangelog.com), keeping our